fictorial/personal-backend/README.md

 This is a simple Socket.io server for getting, putting, patching JSON-encodable data on a per-user basis.

 Allows users to add collaborators which have read/write access to the granter's data.
+That's right!
+A personal backend with collaboration!
+I wrote this initially for a home inventory management app to be shared with my wife; so, kind of personal.

-User data is *versioned*.
+User data has a *version* number.
 Clients specify the current version for updates.

 Updates may be full replacements or patches/merges.

 Clients can fetch or get the full data or just some paths therein (e.g. `a.b.c`).

 Clients can watch for changes to a user's data (including their own) as long as they are the owner of the data or a collaborator thereof.

 ## UserData

     {
 		"metadata": {
             "username": String,
-					"version": Number
+            "version": Number,
             "collaborators": [Username],
             "createdAt": Date,
-					"lastUpdate": { "at": Date, "by": Username },
+            "lastUpdate": { "at": Date, "by": Username }
         },
         "userdata": Object
     }

 ## Client Messages